 Technically, as long as you don’t sell your shares, you are not yet losing money.
 It is what we call paper losses.
 Depending on your goal and your strategy, you can buy, hold, or sell.
 But for long-term investors, not selling is the most viable option.

 A paper loss happens when your shares’ current price is lower than the price you paid for it.
 However, it will not be realized as long as you don’t sell your shares.

-Paper losses are simulated amount of your portfolio if ever sell your stocks.
+Paper losses are a simulated amount of your portfolio if you ever sell your stocks.
 You only lose (or gain) money after you sell.